paps/simple-gallery/README.markdown

 	};

-Useful tips for managing large amount of photos & videos
+Useful tips for managing a lot of photos & videos
 --------------------------------------------------------

 Some useful packages in Ubuntu: